A naval tragedy

 Salvage

-Arizona was declared "in ordinary" (temporarily out of service) at Pearl Harbor on December 29, 1942, and was struck from the Naval Vessel Register on December 1, 1942.
+After the devastating attack on Pearl Harbor, the USS Arizona was declared "in ordinary" (temporarily out of service) on the 29th December 1941, and officially struck from the Naval Vessel Register on the 1st December 1942.

 In February of 1942, crews work to extract the USS Arizona’s aft turrets during salvage operations.